» C64.COM exclusives

 Ben recorded a special version of the Trap music and it was bundled with the game.
 We asked Ben about this special version, and this is what he told us:

 "So, I'd just finished my 'mini symphony' for Trap and was feeling pretty pleased with myself.
 It was the first time I'd attempted a piece that length with a fair amount of thematic material.
-And of course, Tony (Crowther) and I had knocked up the drummer demo which is as far I can tell, one of the first pure music-and-animation demos on the C64.
+And of course, Tony (Crowther) and I had knocked up the drummer demo which is as far I can tell, one of the first pure music and animation demos on the C64.

 Then, being a rather clever bugger, Tony came up with an idea to hook two C64's together using the joystick port (I may be wrong – it *was* over 25 years ago!) so that they could sync their SID chips.
 Heaven!
 I could use six whole voices!
 Thinking and listening back, I didn't make as full use of it as I could.
 I believe time got in the way as we wanted to record the thing and ship it with the game.
 I had about a day to re-arrange some bits, split some chords etc., and do a bit of funky-phasing.